chilledHamza/Hackintosh_Legion_Y530/ReadMe.md

-The purpose of this guide is to provide instructions for installing macOS (High Sierra and above) on the Lenovo Legion Y530/Y7000 (2018) laptop
+The purpose of this guide is to provide instructions for installing macOS Big Sur (or older versions) on the Lenovo Legion Y530/Y7000 (2018) laptop

 ## Computer Specification